uditgupta1010/TXT2Flow/README.md

 Objective

-Objective is to convert Convert Pseudocode to Flowchart in order to easily understand the algorithm of the pseudocode
+Is to convert Convert Pseudocode to Flowchart in order to easily understand the algorithm of the pseudocode